 For the “10,000 Toddlers” story, he’d snuck unannounced into a CDC presentation sponsored by the Carter Center in Georgia.
 Then, without benefit of neuroscience or any type of research expertise, he crunched the data and presented it to the public as fact.
 There is a connection between that and this latest dictum from the CDC.

 Overall, there seems to be something fishy going on at the CDC vis a vis ADHD.

-Health journalists as well as medical experts should be making inquiries instead of unquestioningly running press releases.
+Health journalists along with medical experts should be making inquiries instead of unquestioningly running press releases.
 The lives and health of millions of people with ADHD in the U.S. hang in the balance.
-Do your job, watchdogs.